Murder!: Plot

-During a prison visit with Baring, Sir John learns Fane's secret: he is a half-caste, only passing as white, and Druce threatened to expose him.
-Later, Sir John cunningly tries to lure a confession out of Fane, by asking him to audition for a new play that Sir John has written, on the subject of the murder.
-Fane realizes that they know he committed the crime, and that they understand how and why he did it.
-Fane leaves the audition without confessing, and goes back to his old job; he is a solo trapeze performer in a circus.
-Sir John and the others go there to confront him again.
-During his performance, from his high perch he looks down and sees them waiting.
-Despairing, he knots his access rope into a noose, slips it over his head and jumps to his death.
-Afterwards, Sir John and Markham discover Fane had written a confession to the murder before his suicide.
+During a prison visit with Baring, John learns Fane's secret: he is half-caste and passing as white, and Druce had threatened to expose him to Diana, with whom he was in love, neither of them knowing that Diana already knew this.
+John cunningly tries to lure a confession out of Fane, by asking him to audition for a new play he has been writing.
+John describes a plot closely resembling the murder, and Fane realises that they know he committed the crime and understand how and why he did it.
+Fane leaves without confessing and returns to his previous job as a transvestite trapeze performer in a circus.
+John and the others go there to confront him again.
+During Fane's performance, he looks down and sees them waiting.
+Despairing, he knots his access rope into a noose, slips it over his head, and jumps to his death.
+John and Markham discover Fane had written a confession to the murder before his suicide.

-We then see Diana, free, and gloriously dressed in white furs, entering a beautiful room and being welcomed warmly by Sir John, who receives her as if he loves her.
-The camera pulls back and we realise we are watching the last scene of a new play, possibly the new play, in which Diana stars opposite Sir John.
+At the film's conclusion, Diana is shown free and glamorously dressed in a white fur, entering a beautiful room and being welcomed warmly by John, who receives her lovingly.
+The camera pulls back and reveals this is the last scene of a new play, possibly the new play, in which Diana stars opposite John.
 They kiss as the curtain falls.